jbaxenom/laget-framework/README.md

 supported:

-    NO_GRID (or empty) # Runs the test in your local WebDriver browser instead of Selenium Grid (default value) LOCAL              # Use the default "http://localhost:4444/wd/hub" local Grid (which needs to be previously
+    NO_GRID (or empty) # Runs the test in your local WebDriver browser instead of Selenium Grid (default value) LOCAL_GRID         # Use the default "http://localhost:4444/wd/hub" local Grid (which needs to be previously
                        # started in your local machine)
-    SAUCE              # Use the SAUCE LABS cloud (with the settings in `environment.properties`)
+    LOCAL_APPIUM       # Uses the default Appium local server at "http://localhost:4273/wd/hub" SAUCE              # Use the SAUCE LABS cloud (with the settings in `environment.properties`)
     <URL>              # Point to a remote Selenium Grid HUB hosted in that URL